-Our Ratios campaign put safety in the spotlight
+Our Ratios campaign moves into the next phase

-On 12 May 2016, the Queensland Parliament passed the Hospital and Health Boards (Safe Nurse-To-Patient, Midwife-To-Patient Ratios) Amendment Bill 2015, making our state only the fourth place in the world to legislate for minimum nurse-to-patient and midwife-to-patient ratios.
+On 1 July 2016 Queensland became only the fourth place in the world to implement minimum nurse-to-patient and midwife-to-patient ratios.

 To visit our Ratios Campaign website click here